Hereโs The MileLionโs review of the DBS yuu Card, which shows that even โaunty cardsโ can be pretty darn exciting.

 โ Take It โ Take It Or Leave It โ Leave It |

-The DBS yuu Card offers an unbeatable 18% rebate or 10 mpd at yuu merchants, which makes it simply unthinkable to use any other card for these transactions.
-While you will have to hit the magic S$600 figure each month, it’s not difficult to hit that on groceries, food delivery and ride-hailing alone, especially if you’re buying for a family.
+The DBS yuu Card offers an unbeatable 18% rebate or 10 mpd at yuu merchants, which makes it simply unthinkable to use any other card for such transactions.
+While you will have to hit the minimum spend each month, it should be achievable for most given the range of everyday spending categories covered: groceries, food delivery, ride-hailing etc.

-Of course, the entire product is designed to draw and keep you within the yuu ecosystem, such that you default to Cold Storage for groceries, foodpanda for food delivery, gojek for ride-hailing, Singtel for mobile connectivity, and BreadTalk for very mediocre pastries.
-That’s a feature, not a bug, and if the reward is good enough, I think most people would be willing to change their habits.
+Of course, the entire product is designed to draw and keep you within the yuu ecosystem, such that you default to Cold Storage for groceries, Foodpanda for food delivery, gojek for ride-hailing, Singtel for mobile connectivity, and BreadTalk for freshly-prepared soya milk.
+Thatโs a feature, not a bug, and if the reward is good enough, I think most people would be willing to change their habits.

-Just how long the gravy train continues is anyone’s guess. yuu, as you probably know by now, is bankrolled by Temasek, and sooner or later they’re going to switch the focus from acquisition to profitability.
+The upshot is that this card now has the potential to earn you ~8,223 miles per month, or 98,743 miles per year (double, if you max out both the AMEX and Visa).
+Just how long the gravy train continues is anyoneโs guess. yuu, as you probably know by now, is bankrolled by Temasek, and sooner or later theyโre going to switch the focus from acquisition to profitability.
 The party will end eventually, but until then, make hay and enjoy the ride.

 My only additional comment to this article is that if you intend to make the bulk of your purchases via the CS app, the app doesnt allow you to pay via AMEX.